everpixelgame/docs/lore/world-overview.md

 ## Future World Expansion

-As the roadmap progresses, new regions will be revealed:
+As development progresses, new regions will be revealed:
-- **The Forgotten Archive**: New dungeon area planned for Phase 2
+- **The Forgotten Archive**: New dungeon area planned for future updates
 - **Pixel Void**: Mysterious area beyond the known map
 - **Ancient Processor**: Rumored origin of the first pixels